St. Dominic's Fair: History

-St. Dominic’s Fair today
+St. Dominic's Fair today

-For many years, since its reactivation in 1972, the St. Dominic's Fair lasted for 2 weeks.
-In 2004, a decision was made to extend it up to 3 full weeks.
+For many years, since its reactivation in 1972, the St. Dominic's Fair lasted for two weeks.
+In 2004, a decision was made to extend it up to three full weeks.
 Every year, about 1000 merchants, artists, artisans and collectors take part in the Fair, and it is visited by an average of 70,000 people daily, whose number usually doubles at weekends.
 As the organizers declare, approximately 5 million people come and go through the Old Town of Gdańsk during each St. Dominic's Fair (in 2007 there were as many as 8.5 million of them which is still a record).
 The contemporary character of the event recalls the medieval tradition of fun and trade.
 One can find there an abundance of food stalls offering cold beer, meat, potatoes, sausages, and shish kebabs baked on a gridiron.
 Tourists from abroad will additionally have a unique opportunity to taste some traditional Polish dishes, like e.g. pierogi (dumplings), bigos (stewed dish made of sauerkraut and/or fresh cabbage, meat and mushrooms), or farmhouse bread with lard and dill pickles.

 Just as before the war, there is a funfair which used to be a major attraction during the times of the free city of Danzig.
 In year 1938 the funfair became even more famous when a 2-metre crocodile escaped from its menagerie and jumped into the Motława river.
 It took quite a long time to catch it, and the escape caused a general sensation.
 For obvious reasons, the funfair has changed its character throughout all those years.
 The halls of mirrors have disappeared and nobody cuts women into two pieces with a handsaw during magic shows; however, it still remains one of the main attractions for the youngest participants of the St. Dominic's Fair.

 The number of stalls increases each year, and the programme of the Fair is diversified by various cultural and entertainment events.
 On the stalls we can find numismatic and philatelic collections, as well as handicrafts, haberdashery, valuable cloths and antiques.
 All those products and many more may be bought on the popular flea market.
 Unfortunately, as it happens in other similar fairs in the world, some fake products are sold as well.
 In the past, for example, it was possible to buy pictures of Kossak, Witkacy and numerous other well-known painters.
 However, the majority of merchants and collectors are fair and treat visitors seriously.
 They arrive not only from the farthest corners of Poland but also from other countries, like Lithuania, Latvia, Germany, Austria, Sweden and such distant as Israel or Uzbekistan.
 All those foreign sellers offer products and souvenirs distinctive for their culture.

+In 2020, amid the ongoing COVID-19 pandemic, the fair was held in a limited format attracting 250,000 visitors and 600 exhibitors (1/3 of the usual number).